 We are happy to accept multiple insurance policies as well as various methods of payment.
 We will also provide you with any information necessary for you to complete your claim form and ensure you are properly reimbursed by your insurance company.

-Our office participates with, but is not exclusive to Cigna and Delta Dental Insurance (Delta Premier).
+Our office participates with, but is not exclusive to Cigna Dental Insurance.
 We have many patients though, who are covered by other insurance carriers and we always do our best to maximize their coverage.

 We accept VISA, Mastercard, Discover and American Express.
 Its is preferred that you pay for your dental care at the time of service unless other arrangements have been made.